kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/ReadMe-Docker.md

 - Place it in a directory and mount that directory into the docker container: e.g. `--mount type=bind,src=c:/apps/certificates/,dst=/app/certs/,readonly`

-- Override the certificate path in `appsettings.json` e.g. `-e "Kestrel:Endpoints:Https:Certificate:Path=/app/certs/server-cert.p12"`
+- Override the certificate path in `appsettings.json` (or pass it to "docker run") e.g. `-e "Kestrel:Endpoints:Https:Certificate:Path=/app/certs/server-cert.p12"`

 - Override the certificate password in `appsettings.json` (or pass it to "docker run")